Great Mosque of Fes el-Jdid: Madrasa of Fes el-Jdid

 In 1320 Sultan Abu Sa'id built a madrasa in Fes el-Jdid just south of the Grand Mosque which became known as the Madrasa Fes Jdid or Madrasa Dar al-Makhzen.
-This was only the second madrasa built by the Marinids in Fes, the first one having been the Seffarine Madrasa founded in 1271 near the Qarawiyyin Mosque.
-Shortly after, in 1321, also under Abu Sa'id's reign, the Sahrij Madrasa was built near the al-Andalus Mosque.
-Accordingly, it is likely that Abu Sa'id desired to create centers of learning around each of Fes's great mosques.
+This was only the second madrasa built by the Marinids in Fez, the first one having been the Seffarine Madrasa founded in 1271 near the Qarawiyyin Mosque.
+Shortly after, in 1321, also under Abu Sa'id's reign, the Sahrij Madrasa was built near the Mosque of the Andalusians.
+Accordingly, it is likely that Abu Sa'id desired to create centers of learning around each of Fez's great mosques.
 However, it does not appear that the Fes el-Jdid madrasa developed into a major center of learning, and instead the most prestigious madrasas remained the al-Qarawiyyin and the other Marinid madrasas later built in Fes el-Bali.
 It was later absorbed by the Royal Palace complex when Sultan Moulay Hassan (ruled 1873-1894) expanded the mechouar area of the palace to the northeast, which resulted in the madrasa being cut off from the mosque and integrated into the inner mechouar.
 The madrasa, likely derelict before then, was renovated and given a minaret, before being renovated again under the French Protectorate some time after 1924.